matrix-org/matrix.org/content/legal/privacy-notice.md

 This information is gathered to help you to manage your devices - you can view and manage the list of devices by connecting to the Service with a Matrix client such as the Element app.

 Currently, we log the IP addresses of everyone who accesses the Service.
 This data is used in order to mitigate abuse, debug operational issues, and monitor traffic patterns.
 Our logs are kept for not longer than 180 days.

+**Analytics information**

+We use the privacy-preserving website analytics solution Plausible.
+Plausible allows us to understand how our website is used, without the use of cookies or other tracking technologies.
+Your use of the matrix.org website is not associated with any persistent identifiers or cross-site tracking and no personal data is collected about you.

+For full details on how Plausible processes data please refer to their Privacy Policy: https://plausible.io/data-policy

 ### 2.3 What information is shared with third-parties and why?